beebmx/kirby-pay/docs/guide/snippets.md

 ```

 ::: warning
-You need to have at least the `items` *array* to use the payment snippet.
+You need to set at least the `items` *array* to use the payment snippet.
 :::

 ### Order

-When you already have a `customer` in platform, create an order is your best choice to implemente and give to your users a better experience.
+When you already have a `customer` registered in platform, create an order is your best choice to implement the payment process and to give your users a better experience.

 ```php
 <?php